kevinecd/rvb-mgto2/README.md

 ## Features

-* Create new draft listings on Reverb from Magento products, including image & category sync
+* Create new draft listings on Reverb from Magento products, including image ~~& category sync~~ (category sync requires bugfix)
 * Control whether price/title/inventory syncs individualy.
 * Sync updates for inventory from Magento to Reverb.
 * Sync orders from Reverb to Magento